The Obituary of GLOU

 “BAR.
 Beautiful.
 Atmospheric.
 Ravenous.”
 He takes a deep breath.
 “One place.
 One community.
 One soul.
 I loved Glou.
 Remind your friends to support your local businesses and go out to the bar instead of drinking at home.” – E. Horwitch

 “Legends drink at Glou.
 Heroes.
 Oh my god, and the olives here are so yummy.
 I’ll miss them so much.
-I had the best dirty martini of my life here just a mere two weeks ago,” She stops to reminisce, “and the chocolate chip cookie was so good.” – C. Kanders
+I had the best dirty martini of my life here just a mere two weeks ago,” (wistful pause…) “and the chocolate chip cookie was so good.” – C. Kanders

 “Glou is the epitome of union.
 Even though they have kicked us out before.” – G. Paraskeva